 Today I am going to take a different approach to the term safe sex.
 I want to look at the safety of sex in a monogamous marriage.
-Due to responses I have received from my post on unmet expectations, I wanted to address safety in the marriage bed.
+Due to the responses I received from a prior post on unmet expectations, I wanted to address safety in the marriage bed.

 Here is a quote from one of the responses, “I cried myself to sleep for yrs throughout a 14 yr marriage …” It goes on to describe the pain and loss this woman felt due to being abused in her marriage specifically in their sex life.
 Yet she didn’t even know she was abused.
-Her spirit knew this was not right but in reaching out for help the resources she found were hurtful and allowed the abuse to continue due to a distorted view on how a wife should respond.
+Her spirit knew something was not right but when she reached out for help, the resources she found were hurtful and fostered the abuse to continue, based on a distorted view on how a wife should respond.
+I find this heartbreaking.

 The reason I decided to tackle this topic is simple; this is wrong and there are many hurting people who need real help.
 Marriage is about two people and the marriage bed is a place for MUTUAL (shared in common) positive experiences.

-Here are some words you need to ask yourself, “Do I feel these things in my marriage bed?”
+Here are some words you need to ask yourself, “Do I feel these things in my marriage bedroom?”